⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 68.33%

-Revenue generated from interest on loans and investments, less interest paid on deposits.
+Earnings from interest on loans, bonds, and investments minus interest paid on customer deposits.

 🎯 WHY THIS MATTERS